 Follow the tips below to ensure that you get that perfect French baguette every single time.

-- add steam to the oven - this is the key to getting the perfect crispy, crackly crust on french baguettes.
+- Add steam to the oven.
+This is the key to getting the perfect crispy, crackly crust on french baguettes and gives them that classic bakery look and texture.
 You add steam to the oven by placing a baking pan with water on the bottom of the oven, and then preheating it.

 How to Serve French Baguettes